Don't blame West's central banks, UK's Osborne tells struggling emerging nations

-LONDON/HONG KONG (Reuters) - Emerging nations would be wrong to blame their problems on Western central banks, and should focus on building up economic resilience through domestic reforms, British finance minister George Osborne said on Thursday.
+LONDON/HONG KONG, Feb 20 (Reuters) - Emerging nations would be wrong to blame their problems on Western central banks, and should focus on building up economic resilience through domestic reforms, British finance minister George Osborne said on Thursday.

 Speaking in Hong Kong en route to a meeting in Australia of the finance ministers of the G20 developed and developing countries, he noted concerns about recent volatility in emerging markets.